Log-concavity of rows of Pascal type triangles: Introduction

 \section{Introduction}

 For integer indexed 2-sided infinite sequences $(a_{n})_{n\in \mathbb{Z}}$ of non-negative real numbers we consider the \textit{log-concavity} property without internal zeros, which means that for all integers $n$ and for all positive integers $p,q$ we have $a_n a_{n+p+q}\leq a_{n+p} a_{n+q}$.
-For the theory and applications of log-concavity of sequences, including further references, see e.g. \cite{bre,hog,lin,mns,mez,sta,yam}.
+Unimodality of combinatorial sequences can be proved by establishing the stronger property of log-concavity.
+The literature often refers back to the seminal papers by Stanley \cite{sta} and Brenti \cite{bre}.